 A train trip from Indiana to Florida is doable, but not easy or short.
-In previous decades, the South Wind (1940-1971) and Floridan (1971-1979) passenger trains provided direct service, but today you must ride more than one Amtrak train to get to the Sunshine State.
+In previous decades, the South Wind (1940-1971) and Floridan (1971-1979) passenger trains provided direct service.
+Today, the new (and temporary) Floridian route can take you there from South Bend, Elkart and Waterloo.
+You’ll spend two nights on the train with an early morning arrival in Jacksonville.
+There are many other stops in Central Florida, cities along the East Coast, and in Tampa.

 Indianapolis

-Eastbound Cardinal trains stop in Indianapolis on Tuesday, Thursday and Saturday, then travel through the beautiful New River Gorge to the East Coast.
+Eastbound Cardinal trains stop in Indianapolis three days each week and travel through the beautiful New River Gorge.
 Departure time isn’t ideal; the train leaves Indianapolis around midnight.
-Alexandria, Virginia is the first station where you can transfer to a Florida train, which is 18 hours away.
-Arrival time is around 6 p.m. if no delays.
+Alexandria, Virginia is the first station where you can transfer to a Florida train (Silver Meteor), which is 18 hours away.
+You can view all your options by entering Indianapolis as your starting station and your desired Florida destination in the Find Trains feature on the Amtrak.com homepage.

 East-Central Indiana